Sandra Dee: 1942–1951: Early life

 According to her son's book, Dee was born in 1944, but she and her mother falsely inflated her age by two years to find more work modeling and acting, which she began at a very young age.
 Legal records, including her California divorce record from Bobby Darin, as well as the Social Security Death Index and her own cryptstone all give her year of birth as 1942.
 In a 1967 interview with the Oxnard Press-Courier, she acknowledged being 18 in 1960 when she first met Darin, whom she wed three months later.

 Dee's parents divorced in 1950 and, a year later, her mother married Russia-born Eugene Victor Douvan (1898–1956), who reportedly sexually abused Dee after he married her mother.
 He died of heart ailments in 1956, aged 57, after being taken from NYC to Georgetown Hospital in Washington D.C. for treatment.
-Douvan's application for citizenship reveals his history of immigrating to USA, aliases used (Eugene George Stewart and Frederick Von Bergner) and that he was living in Roosevelt, Nassau County New York at the time of the application.
+Douvan's application for citizenship reveals his history of emigrating to the USA, using aliases (Eugene George Stewart and Frederick Von Bergner), and that he was living in Roosevelt, Nassau County New York at the time of the application.
 Various ads which he placed in Bayonne newspapers advertised he was available for construction and real estate work.
 He had two sons by a previous marriage.
 He was living in Bayonne with his son Robert in the 1950s.
 His older son had lived in Chicago and Michigan.